-In 2020 and 2021, our safety actions centered on Powered Industrial Trucks (PIT) and on protecting new employees.
+Last years, our safety actions centered on Powered Industrial Trucks (PIT) and on protecting new employees.
 The use of PITs and the onboarding of new colleagues both entail higher safety risks and require special attention.
 We also strengthened our health and safety management system and focussed on health and safety training and a stronger reporting culture.
 We especially encouraged our employees to report near misses, even when they don't seem very important.
 Reports of near misses offer valuable information to prevent future incidents.
 We reached our targets regarding our near miss incident rate (NIR) and our lost work incident rate (LWIR).
-Our LWIR was 1.43 and our NIR was 15 x LWIR, which clearly shows that most potential risks and hazards are reported and managed before they result in real accidents.
+Our LWIR was 0.96 and our NIR was40 x LWIR, which clearly shows that most potential risks and hazards are reported and managed before they result in real accidents.
 As a result, we saw less incidents, both with and without lost time.
 The incidents that still occurred were much less severe, resulting in a significant drop in lost working days.
-Regarding our near miss actions and incident actions, we reached our targeted completion rate of 82.5%: 200 actions were defined and 165 were already solved.
+Regarding our near miss actions and incident actions, we reached our targeted completion rate of 88%.